anvil-verifier/anvil/README.md

 <details><summary>No available machine?</summary>

-You can also try [profile `anvil-ae-c220g5`](https://www.cloudlab.us/instantiate.php?project=anvil&profile=anvil-ae-c220g5&refspec=refs/heads/main) or [profile `anvil-ae-c220g2`](https://www.cloudlab.us/instantiate.php?project=anvil&profile=anvil-ae-c220g2&refspec=refs/heads/main).
+You can try to reserve one machine of Clemson c6420, Wisconsin c220g5 or Wisconsin c220g2.
 If you still cannot get a machine, please contact us on HotCRP.
 </details>

 <details><summary>The script fails in the middle?</summary>